amelioro/ameliorate/CONTRIBUTING.md

 ## Finding an issue to work on

 Check out the [first issues filter](https://github.com/orgs/amelioro/projects/2/views/7) in the project backlog - `good first issue`s have a narrow scope and are expected to entail a small number of changes, and `ok first issue`s have a narrow scope, but are expected to be a bit tougher.
-You can check out the unfiltered [backlog](https://github.com/orgs/amelioro/projects/2/views/1) if you're feeling daring, plucky, or if this isn't your first rodeo.
-The backlog should be prioritized, but you don't need to limit yourself to the top.
+You can check out the [backlog of all refined issues](https://github.com/orgs/amelioro/projects/2/views/11) if you're feeling daring, plucky, or if this isn't your first rodeo.
+This list should be prioritized, but you don't need to limit yourself to the top.

-Feel free to clarify any issues via commenting or asking in [Discord](https://discord.gg/3KhdyJkTWT).
+Feel free to clarify any issues via commenting on the issue or asking in [Discord](https://discord.gg/3KhdyJkTWT).
 When you find an issue you want to work on, assign yourself to it so that nobody else spends time duplicating work on it.

 Note: be particularly wary of [issues with a "needs [x]" label](https://github.com/orgs/amelioro/projects/2/views/9) - these are expected to require significant design efforts.